 Radiofrequency Ablation Treatment Process

-Dr. Magyar advises prior to the injection to not take any anti-inflammatories for 1 week.
-Dr. Magyar advises prior to the injection to not take any anti-inflammatories for 1 week.
-A single radiofrequency ablation treatment lasts 15-60 minutes but the procedure as a whole is expected to last for 6-10 months.
-The doctor will normally use an ultrasound or similar type of device to guide the needle into place so the radio waves can be directed exactly where the doctor wants them along the surface of the nerve.
+A single radiofrequency ablation treatment may take 5-30 minutes, but the procedure is expected to last for 6-10 months.
+The doctor will normally use an X-ray or ultrasound to guide placement of the radiofrequency probe into place so the radio frequency waves can be directed along the surface of the nerve.
 Before the ablation process starts a small amount of anesthesia is applied for procedural comfort.
 The patient may feel a tingling or burning sensation during the treatment, but this normally does not last long.

 Radiofrequency Ablation Treatment Aftercare